 If I have frozen embryos, is the cost for any further embryo transfers (FET) covered?

 Yes, the costs are covered by public funding for all embryos from the cycle, fresh or frozen, until a live birth is achieved.
-If you have a baby from the publicly funded cycle and would like to try for a sibling from any additional frozen embryos in future, this is covered under public funding (unless you have two or more children and then this would be funded privately).
+If you have a baby from the publicly funded cycle and would like to try for a sibling from any additional frozen embryos in future, this is covered under public funding, (unless you are over 40 years old and/or have two or more children and then this would be funded privately).

 If my publicly funded cycle isn’t successful, can I have another round publicly?